ONLYA/BadUSB-Kill-Switch/README.md

 * Hardware prevention

 ## Software
 This method detects unexpected HID devices input and block all keyboard inputs when that happens.
-For detail please have a look at [Software section](/Software).
+For detail please have a look at [**Software section**](/Software).

 ## Hardware
 Still awaiting software part to be completed...